Zaicon/InfiniteChestsV3/README.md

-ic.edit - Allows player to edit any chest regardless of chest protection. ic.convert - Enables use of /convchests ic.prune - Enables use of /prunechests ic.fix - Enables use of /fixchests
+ic.edit - Allows player to edit any chest regardless of chest protection. ic.convert - Enables use of /convchests ic.prune - Enables use of /prunechests ic.transfer - Enables use of /transferchests
 ```